 In August 2021, following Sir Richard Branson's successful test flight, we reopened ticket sales to a select group and increased the pricing of our consumer offerings to a base price of \$450,000 per seat.
-In February 2022, we opened ticket sales to the general public for a limited time.
-As of December 31, 2023, we have reservations for approximately 750 spaceflight tickets and collected \$99.7 million in deposits and membership fees from future astronauts, representing potential spaceflight revenue of approximately \$205 million.
-Through strong capabilities in community management, we have high retention rates, despite deposits being largely refundable.
-We believe these sales are largely attributable to the strength and prominence of the Virgin Galactic brand, which has driven many of our future astronauts directly to us with inbound requests.
+In 2023, we increased the pricing of our consumer offerings to a base price of \$600,000.
+As of December 31, 2024, we have reservations from approximately 700 future astronauts, which represent approximately \$190 million in expected future spaceflight revenue upon completion of the spaceflights.
 We plan to ramp up the marketing and selling of new spaceflight reservations in line with the development of our Delta Class spaceship fleet.